mikeduval42/portfolio/README.md

  - Selecting an environment and which SDK you would like to utilize
  - Creating a new feature flag...
 I created a feature flag titled LD-Logo
  - If you're creating a new application from scratch, the dashboard will guide you through tagging your site and adding the necessary JS.
 However, since we're setting up the app I created we can skip this step.
-   - For a JS SDK, I had to do the following:
-     - Add the LauncDarkly SDK script to the head tag
-	 - Add the provided scipt within the body tag<br>

 ### Modifying sample app<br>
 Now that we've cloned the sample app repo and gotten the initial setup done within LaunchDarkly's dashboard, it's time to modify the sample app for your LaunchDarkly account.
 This will include replacing the SDK key and replacing the feature flag